DemoSeine/talks/README.md

 ```
 ---
 Title: "Title of Your Talk"
-Date: Proposed or Finalized Date
+Status: "proposal" # Initial status; this will be updated post-review.
+Date: "" # Optional: specify a preferred date or any time constraints.
 Authors:
   - "Your Name"
-Slides: https://... # can be empty
-Replay: https://... # can be empty
+Slides: "https://..." # Optional: link to your presentation slides.
 Tags:
   - Tag1
   - Tag2
   - Tag3
 ---

 Summary of your talk.